hashicorp/design-system/website/docs/components/form/primitives/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="controlId" @type="string">
     The ID of the form control associated with the error.
-This is used to populate the `id` HTML attribute (with an `error-` prefix) of the element.
+This is used to populate the element’s `id` HTML attribute (with an `error-` prefix).
 This Error ID can then be referenced in the `aria-describedby` attribute of the form control.
   </C.Property>
   <C.Property @name="yield">
     Elements passed as children of this component are yielded inside the element.